 It is the Syndicate's policy to maintain accurate and consistent risk ratings across its credit risk portfolio.
 This enables management to focus on the applicable risks and comparison of credit exposures.
-During the year there have been no breaches of credit rating tolerances.
+During the year, the portfolio's average credit rating has not fallen below the required minimum.

-The estimated amount of change during the period in the fair value of financial instruments held at fair value through profit and loss attributable to changes in credit ratings was an increase of £0.3m (2021: £0.1m increase).
+Over 2023, the estimated change in the fair value of financial instruments through profit and loss attributable to changes in credit ratings was a decrease of £2.0m (2022: £0.3m increase).